 Often businesses choose the ‘youngster’ because he or she is assumed to ‘know about that stuff’.
 That’s not enough.

 They may be socially active with their own networks, but running a business account is a totally different ball game, unless they’ve done it successfully, they shouldn’t be doing yours.

 A business may also consider a consultant or agency to update by proxy.
 Looking around, this is likely to be a ‘package’ consisting of a set number of updates or a set number of hours, but a monthly fee to deliver a package of updates is a disaster waiting to happen.
-You can’t know when people will contact you, so it’s impossible to buy a packages that fits.
+You can’t know when people will contact you, so it’s impossible to buy a

 You can’t outsource passion

 And it’s also likely that these ‘proxies’ will be running tens of accounts for caterers, events, retailers, herbalists, engineering companies, oil companies, coffee shops, etc.